ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

 3- Configure Nav2
 -----------------

-Now that the GQ7 parameters are configured, and the robot description is defined, the TF tree should be fully setup to work with Nav2.
+Now that the GQ7 parameters are configured and the robot description is defined, the TF tree should be fully setup to work with Nav2.
 Now we need to configure Nav2 to work with the transform tree and odometry provided by the GQ7.

-We will not review the entire nav2 configuration file.
+We will not review the entire Nav2 configuration file.
 Instead, we will start from the `nav2_params.yaml <https://github.com/ros-navigation/navigation2/blob/humble/nav2_bringup/params/nav2_params.yaml>`_ and modify specific sections.

-Since the ``microstrain_inertial_driver`` and ``robot_description`` are already providing the full transform tree, we do not need to launch Nav2's localization launch file, nor do we need to amcl configuration, so that can be removed from the params file.
+Since the ``microstrain_inertial_driver`` and ``robot_description`` are already providing the full transform tree, we do not need to launch Nav2's localization launch file, nor do we need amcl configuration, so that can be removed from the params file.

-``bt_navigator``, ``controller_server``, and ``velocity_smoother`` need to be configured to receive the odometry message from the GQ7 like so
+``bt_navigator``, ``controller_server``, and ``velocity_smoother`` need to be configured to receive the odometry message from the GQ7 like so:

 .. code-block:: yaml